tianao1105/Tianao_Familiar_MDDN242/README.md

 ### Tools used

-- Claude (claude-sonnet-4-6) via Claude Code — Anthropic's CLI, running as a VS Code extension
+- Claude ， running as a VS Code extension

 ### How you used them